 An additional action one may take is documenting the injuries themselves.
 Pictures, videos, or note-taking of injuries are very useful in a case of birth injury.
 If one is able to connect the injuries to a time in which the family was in the hospital, it may prove crucial during the investigation.

 It may seem quite difficult to get care for birth injuries as new mothers are not usually immediately discharged from hospitals.
 Taking the initiative to discuss care options with doctors and medical staff in the hospital could provide life-altering benefits.
 A baby may need specialist medical support in or out of the current hospital system as a result of brain, nerve, and muscle damage.
-Any and all suspicions of injuries in the mother or child should be brought to the attention of medical staff.
+Any and all suspicions of injuries in mother or child should be brought to the attention of medical staff.

 After the health of the new family is in order, reaching out to a Honolulu medical malpractice lawyer could be the difference between hundreds of thousands of dollars in medical bills and the peace of mind that your family deserves.
 Hospitals may not be willing to admit wrongdoing and may send you bills that are the result of their own negligent actions.

-Our attorneys at Kurzban, Kurzban, Tetzeli, and Pratt are experienced in medical malpractice law and have dealt with numerous cases of birth injuries in Hawaii for years.
+Our attorneys at Kurzban, Kurzban, Tetzeli, and Pratt P.A. are experienced in medical malpractice law and have dealt with numerous cases of birth injuries in Hawaii for years.
 They will provide you with consultations, giving you real advice on what legal avenues are available to you.
 Our “No results, no attorney fee” policy is designed to benefit someone suffering the consequences of medical malpractice.
 Contact us at 866-377-3676 for trustworthy legal aid.